Peter von Scholten

-Peter Carl Frederik von Scholten (17 May 1784 – 26 January 1854) was Governor-General of the Danish West Indies from 1827 to 1848.
+Peter Carl Frederik von Scholten (17 May 1784 – 26 January 1854) was a Danish army officer and colonial administrator who served as Governor-General of the Danish West Indies from 1827 to 1848.

 Early life and education

 He was born in Vestervig, Thy, Denmark as the son of captain Casimir Wilhelm von Scholten and Catharina Elisabeth de Moldrup.

 Career

 As a young man, von Scholten joined the Danish army and in 1803 he was appointed ensign in a unit stationed in the West Indies.
 He was transported to Great Britain when the British occupied the Danish West Indies in 1807.
-Peter von Scholten married Anne Elisabeth Thortsen, daughter of Danish army captain Johan Thortsen, on October 31, 1810.
+Von Scholten married Anne Elisabeth Thortsen, daughter of Danish army captain Johan Thortsen, on October 31, 1810.
 Later, he had a career as an officer in Copenhagen, first as a second lieutenant in the Det Sjællandske Jægerkorps (a Danish Jaeger or rifle regiment) in 1808, promoted to premier lieutenant in 1811, he reached the rank of staff captain in 1813.
-This ledhis becoming adjutant for Frederick VI of Denmark's general adjudant Frants Cristopher Bülow.
-He served in this role until 1814 when British occupation of the Danish West Indies ended, and he got his first official position on St. Thomas, as customs toller.
+This led his becoming adjutant for Frederick VI of Denmark's general adjudant Frants Cristopher Bülow.
+He served in this role until 1814 when the British occupation of the Danish West Indies ended, and he got his first official position on St. Thomas, as customs toller.

-Peter von Scholten continued to advance in the Danish military, becoming major in 1816, lieutenant colonel in 1820, commander of Dannebrog in 1828, and major general in 1829.
+Von Scholten continued to advance in the Danish military, becoming major in 1816, lieutenant colonel in 1820, commander of Dannebrog in 1828, and major general in 1829.
 In 1827, he became acting governor general of St. Thomas.
 From 1835 to 1848, he served as governor general for all three islands, Saint Thomas, Saint Croix, and Saint John, giving him overall command of the islands.
 During this period he showed himself a patriarchal administrator trying to lighten the burden of the slaves and to restrain racial tensions.
 He did this by creating schools for the black population, as well as permitting them private ownership.
 (Picture of ruins of Von Scholten school, St. Croix.)